 There are many aspects to usability, but traditionally the term refers specifically to the attributes of discovery, learning, and efficiency.

-Learning refers to the process by which the user figures out how to use a discovered feature to complete the task at hand.
-Usability testing can determine how long this process takes as well as how many errors the user makes while learning the feature.
+- Learning refers to the process by which the user understands how to use a discovered feature to complete a task.
+Usability testing can determine how long this process takes and also how many errors the user makes while learning the feature.

 These three basic aspects of usability are strongly influenced by the nature of the task at hand and the frequency with which the user performs it.
 Some features are used so seldom or are so complex that the user essentially relearns them every time; for these features, Microsoft often develops wizards to guide the user through the process.

-Software designers sometimes think that simple edicts or slogans like “make the product more usable” will help solve usability problems.
-While a positive attitude toward usability is important, only proper usability testing with ordinary users, in the context of the specific product being created, can provide designers with the information they need to create a product that will fulfill the users’ needs.
-“Make the product more usable” should be the dictum of every software designer, but it only makes sense if the designer knows what “usability” means.
+Software developers sometimes think that simple slogans like "make the product more usable" will help solve usability problems.
+While a positive attitude toward usability is important, only proper usability testing with ordinary users, in the context of the specific product being created, can provide developers with the information they need to create a product that will fulfill the users' needs.
+"Make the product more usable" should be the slogan of every software developer, but it only makes sense if the developer knows what usability means.
 Testing with ordinary users is the most reliable way to find out.

-If you haven’t already incorporated usability considerations into your product design process, you might wonder why it is necessary or desirable.
-After all, it’s certainly possible to release a working, bug-free product without performing any usability work at all.
+If usability considerations haven't already been incorporated into the product design process, you might wonder why it is necessary or desirable.
+After all, it's certainly possible to release a working, bug-free product without performing any usability work at all.
 But incorporating user-centered design principles can lead to a much-improved product in several areas.